Post-purchase checkout extensions overview

 The following limitations and considerations for post-purchase checkout extensions apply:

-- Alternative payment methods: The post-purchase page won't be surfaced in the following scenarios:
+- Additional payment methods: The post-purchase page won't be surfaced in the following scenarios:

 - The customer chooses to check out with an installment service or a wallet service (such as Klarna, Affirm, AfterPay, Apple Pay, Amazon Pay, or Google Pay).